 And there are remarkable links here with the true nature of the number system.

 Thus, corresponding to super-conscious ascent, I discovered the great importance of the qualitative holistic notion of number as dimension (associated with the Zeta 2 zeros).
-In other words "higher" level of development is literally related to such numbers, each of which represents an ever more refined configuration with respect to how the fundamental polarities of experience (external/internal and whole/part) are dynamically configured.
+In other words the "higher" levels of development are literally related to such dimensional numbers, each of which represents an ever more refined configuration with respect to how the fundamental polarities of experience (external/internal and whole/part) are dynamically configured.

 Then with super-conscious descent, I was to realise that these holistic dimensions (of unconscious origin) are implicitly involved in our every-day understanding of ordinal number notions such as 1st, 2nd, 3rd and so on.